-Group project (including final written assignment) 40%

-Based upon feedback from the students last year, the group project will have a different structure this year.
-The group project this year will involve a true group interactive experience but it will be focused on a PowerPoint presentation instead of a 12-page group proposal.
+Group project (including final written assignment) 30% (Group Presentation 15%/ Final Individual Paper 15%) Based upon feedback from the students last year, the group project will have a different structure this year.
+The group project this year will involve a true group interactive experience but it will be focused on a PowerPoint presentation instead of the previous 12-page group proposal write-up.
 The reason for this is that the students last year were very concerned how they were going to be graded fairly, and also, I felt there was not enough time to assemble a rigorous and coherent project document.
 Also, the students wished to hear about the projects conceived by the other groups.
-Therefore, I have changed the design as follows:

-First - I will assign the members to groups using random numbers.
+Therefore, I have changed the design as follows: First - I will assign the members to groups using random numbers.
 I will also assign the project to each group.
 The reason I am doing this is that last year we spent an enormous amount of time self-selecting the group members and the projects (maybe the first third of the semester).
 This time I will formulate the groups and the projects.
 If it turns out that there is a problem with any particular formulation, you can ask me to make a change.
+The project Time Table will be: